StackVista/stackstate-docs/setup/agent/kubernetes.md

 Additional variables can be added to the standard helm command used to deploy the StackState Agent, Cluster Agent and kube-state-metrics.
 For example:
 * It is recommended to [provide a `stackstate.cluster.authToken`](#stackstateclusterauthtoken).
-* For large Kubernetes or OpenShift clusters, [enable cluster checks](kubernetes.md#enable-cluster-checks) to run the kubernetes\_state check in a StackState ClusterCheck Agent pod.
+* For large Kubernetes or OpenShift clusters, [enable checks agent](kubernetes.md#enable-cluster-checks) to run the kubernetes\_state check in a StackState Checks Agent pod.
 * If you use a custom socket path, [set the `agent.containerRuntime.customSocketPath`](#agentcontainerruntimecustomsocketpath).

 {% hint style="info" %}
-Details of all available helm chart values can be found in the [Cluster Agent Helm Chart documentation \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).
+Details of all available helm chart values can be found in the [Cluster Agent Helm Chart documentation \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-agent).
 {% endhint %}

 #### stackstate.cluster.authToken